-Increased area rental payments increase the number of bids per tract sold (Goal 3).
-However, similar to increasing minimum bids, increasing area rental payments reduces the marginal tracts that would otherwise be sold with only one bid, and thus increases the average number of bids per tract.
-However, this does not lead to any real increase in the competition for the remaining tracts.
-Increased area rentals has offsetting effects on equitable sharing of costs and benefits (Goal 4).
-This is because, increased area rentals increase revenues shared with coastal states and reduce environmental/social costs due to reduced activity.
-But at the same time, higher rental rates decrease onshore expenditures associated with offshore activity.
+Increasing area rental payments reduces sales of the marginal tracts that would otherwise be sold with only one bid, and thus increases the average number of bids per tract.
+However, this increase in bids per tract does not reflect a real increase in the competition for the remaining tracts.
+Higher area rental rates increase revenue sharing with coastal states (5.8%), while slightly reducing both economic (-0.5%) and environmental effects (-1%).
 Higher rental rates facilitate regional planning (Goal 5) due to the associated reduction in OCS activity.